 Current work and student projects

 Phreatomagmatic processes – Using field studies and experimental approaches to understand the energetics of explosions, and resulting deposits and landforms, caused by interaction of magma and water.
-Current work involves detonating buried explosives to study crater formation and subsequent excavation to study the subsurface structures (in nature referred to as diatremes) that are produced.
-Future work will include large-scale experiments mixing magma and water.
-Collaborators on this project include Alison Graettinger and Ingo Sonder (both at UB), colleagues from New Zealand, Quebec, and Italy who specialize in phreatomagmatic volcanism, and several other experts in volcano monitoring and eruption dynamics.
-Graduate student Matthew Sweeney is addressing phreatomagmatic processes through computational fluid dynamics and field studies.
-The phreatomagmatic research is been funded by Univ. at Buffalo and by the National Science Foundation.
+Recent work involved detonating buried explosives to study crater formation and subsequent excavation to study the subsurface structures (in nature referred to as diatremes) that are produced.
+Current work includes large-scale experiments mixing magma and water, and lab-scale experiments on heat transfer between magma and water/air.
+Current collaborators on this project include Pranabendu Moitra (postdoctoral researcher) and Ingo Sonder (both at UB), colleagues from New Zealand, Quebec, and Italy who specialize in phreatomagmatic volcanism, and several other experts in volcano monitoring and eruption dynamics.
+Field studies are being conducted at maar volcanoes in Colorado and Chile.
+PhD student Matthew Sweeney is addressing phreatomagmatic processes through computational fluid dynamics and field studies.
+The phreatomagmatic research is funded by Univ. at Buffalo and by the National Science Foundation.